 The Smoking Process

-Get the smoker ready and filled with wood pellets.
-Turn on the pellet smoker and raise the temperature to 225 degrees.
-Place the seasoned beef brisket in the smoker, fat side down, or at least where you trimmed it from.
+When you are ready to start cooking, raise the temperature to 225 degrees.
+Place the seasoned brisket in the smoker, fat side up.
 Close the smoker and begin the smoke.

 After 8 hours, remove the beef brisket from the pellet smoker and wrap it in aluminum foil completely.
 Some people like to use pink butcher paper if it is available to them.
 Using butcher paper will seal the juices in while allowing the smoky flavor to continue to penetrate the meat.

-Aluminum foil will be just fine to use, as long as the beef brisket is completely covered and wrapped tightly, leaving no moisture room to escape.
-Place the wrapped beef brisket back in the pellet smoker and raise the temperature to 275 degrees for roughly another 4 hours.
+Aluminum foil will be just fine to use as long as the beef brisket is completely covered and wrapped tightly, leaving no moisture room to escape.
+Place the wrapped brisket back in the pellet grill and raise the temperature to 275 degrees for roughly another 4 hours.

-Continue to smoke the beef brisket until the internal temperature of the point of the brisket reaches 205 degrees.
-Once finished, remove from the smoker and rest for 30 minutes, wrapped in the foil or paper in a dry cooler or unused oven.
+Continue to smoke the beef brisket until the internal temperature of the brisket point reaches 195 degrees.
+Once finished, remove from the smoker and rest for 60 minutes, wrapped in foil or paper in a dry cooler or unused oven.
 During the resting time, the smoked brisket will continue to “carry over cooking,” but mostly, the temperature will balance, allowing the juices to evenly spread throughout the meat.

-- When placing your brisket on your smoker always place the point end toward the hottest area of your smoker.
-The flat tends to dry out faster in the higher heat.
+- When placing your brisket on your smoker, always place the point end toward the hottest area of your smoker.
+The flat end tends to dry out faster in higher heat.